roobottom/roobottom-2016/templates/patterns/_static_content/patterns_typography.md

-Typography styling is available via a wrapper class `.type`, which styles tags contained therein.
-It's also available via `#type()` mixins.

-The scope of text styling is limited to those tags available via Markdown.
-This is a stylistic choice, as I don't really like mixing inline HTML tags with Markdown.
-There are a couple of exceptions to this, detailed below.

-All articles on this site are contained within `.grid--prose` which, when combined with `.type` styling, sets sensible line lengths.

 # Heading 1
 `.type h1` or `#type > .h1()` is used to give an element heading-1 styling.
 A `h1` tag should only ever be used once per page.
 I've made an exception here for the purposes of demonstration.